DVDTSB/dvd.typ/README.md

 ## Features
 - title, Subtitle, Author
-- outline (for now only for headers), modified from some code kindly donated by [xkevio](https://github.com/xkevio)
+- outline (for now only for headers), modified from some code kindly donated by [xkevio](https://github.com/xkevio), i'll have to change this using `outline.entry`.
 - theorems, using a slightly modified version of [typst-theorems](https://github.com/sahasatvik/typst-theorems).
 I still have to work on this for easier use.

 ## To Do